Vilenun/CarSharing/README.md

-Car Sharing project from Hyperskill/
+Car Sharing project from Hyperskill

 <p>Program that manages a car-sharing service allowing managers to add cars, new companies and for users to rent out their cars and find customers.</p>